 top of page

-Best Moments of Alpine Skiing in the Winter Games.
+Best Moments of Alpine Skiing in the Olympic Winter Games.
 Innsbruck 1976

-The XII Olympic Winter Games were celebrated in Innsbruck, Austria, from February 4 to 15, 1976.
+The XII Olympic Winter Games were celebrated in Innsbruck, Austria, from February 4 to 15, 1976, and attracted 1,123 participants (892 men and 231 women) representing 37 different countries (NOCs).
+The program consisted of six sports (37 separate events).

-Like in 1964, The Alpine Skiing events in the Winter Games Innsbruck 1964 were held in Axamer Lizum, except for the Men's Downhill race which took place in Patscherkofel.
+Like in 1964, The Alpine Skiing events in the Olympic Winter Games Innsbruck 1976 were held in Axamer Lizum, except for the Men's Downhill race which took place in Patscherkofel.

 Innsbruck 1976.
 Axamer Lizum